timokoola/timosbrain/inbox.md

 - act of remembering is the most important part of learning
 - [ ] write about state machines
 - what do I believe in as a developer
+- What do I need to know about technologies I don't use
+- kotus
+- my daily routines
 - [ADRs](https://github.blog/2020-08-13-why-write-adrs/)